 Not all clinginess is a sign of a health problem.
 Some female cats become clingy when they first become pregnant.
 Regardless of whether you think a health issue or pregnancy causes the clinginess, take your cat to a veterinarian ASAP to get to the bottom of the issue.

 Cats like sticking to your routines.
 If you have a change that causes stress in their home, they may become clingy to regain some of that normalcy.
-If a new visitor comes into the home, there is a storm outside, or fireworks going off, your cat may become clingy for your protection.
+If a new visitor comes into the home, a storm outside, or fireworks going off, your cat may become clingy for your protection.

 The easiest way to determine if stress is the cause of your cat’s clinginess is to pay attention to when they are clingy.
 If their clinginess is infrequent and random, it is likely because of a common stressful occurrence in your home.

 A more specific instance of a cat becoming clingy from stress is the introduction of a new family member.
 As we already mentioned, cats do not like to change their routines.
 Adding a new family member is a huge routine change that may cause your cat to feel stressed and less appreciated.